elitefantasy/Learn-Hugo/README.md

 # Learn-Hugo
-This repo includes Code examples of for Hugo Site Development
+This repo includes Code examples for Hugo Site Development